History of rice

 Rice bran: Underneath the hull is the bran and germ layer, which is a thin layer of skin which adheres it all together.
 This layer gives brown rice its colour.
 White rice is just brown rice with the bran and germ layer removed.

 Endosperm: The endosperm is the inside of the rice grain, which is hard and white and contains lots of starch.See More

 Australian rice is grown in the Murrumbidgee and Murray Valleys of southern New South Wales, collectively known as the Riverina.
 There are also small areas grown in northern Victoria and in the tropics of north Queensland.
 Rice growing is concentrated in this southern region due to the large areas of flat land with suitable clay-based soils, availability of water, wide blue skies and long summer days making it the ideal rice growing area and the highest yielding rice area in the world.
 The industry has built up rice storage and milling infrastructure which are relatively close to the Port of Melbourne, one of the main ports from which Australian Rice is exported.See More

 Why is rice grown in Australia?

-The Riverina’s climate and heavy soils are uniquely suited to the production of high quality Japonica medium grain rice.
-Australian rice growers consistently achieve great yields and quality of medium grain rice, while using less water than any other country.
-As a result Australian-grown Japonica is highly sought after in international markets, including the Middle East, Japan and the Pacific.
+The Riverina’s climate and heavy soils are uniquely suited to the production of high quality rice.
+Heavy soils have high water holding properties, allowing the rice plant enough water to grow while minimising losses due to soil seepage.
+The Riverina’s summer sunshine and warm temperatures also provide the right conditions for the rice to flourish.
+Australian rice growers consistently achieve high yielding and high quality crops of rice.
+As a result, our Australian-grown Japonica is highly sought after in international markets, including the Middle East, Japan and the Pacific.

 Should rice even be grown in Australia given water scarcity?